katcipis/sophia/notes/devops.md

 it will be easy to configure/deploy/scale, people are quite lazy.
 Software is usually a nightmare to operate because the people writing it don't have to operate it, it is abstracted from them.

-This is a lesson in how abstractions can be wrong.
+This is a lesson in how abstractions can go wrong.

 The first wave of abstraction was people, you had entire teams doing the work for you, the second wave is the natural one, lets automate that too, but the abstraction remains and programmers remain ignorant.
 That second wave incorporates things